Meniscal allograft transplantation

 Meniscal allograft transplantation is surgery in which a meniscus -- a c-shaped cartilage in the knee -- is placed into your knee.
 The new meniscus is taken from a person who has died (cadaver) and donated their tissue.

-If your doctor finds that you are a good candidate for a meniscus transplant, x-rays or an MRI of your knee is usually taken to size your knee in order to find a meniscus that will fit your knee.
+If your surgeon finds that you are a good candidate for a meniscus transplant, x-rays or an MRI of your knee are usually taken to size your knee in order to find a meniscus that will fit your knee.
 The donated meniscus is tested in the lab for any diseases and infection.

 Other surgeries, such as ligament or cartilage repairs, may be done at the time of the meniscus transplant or with a separate surgery.

 You will likely receive general anesthesia before this surgery.
 This means you will be asleep and unable to feel pain.
 Or, you may have regional anesthesia.
 Your leg and knee area will be numbed so that you do not feel any pain.
 If you receive regional anesthesia, you will also be given medicine to make you very sleepy during the operation.

 During the surgery: